UWPCE-PythonCert/PythonCertDevel/_sources/supplemental/installing/python_for_mac.rst.txt

 NOTE: if you get a warning like:

-"... can't be opend because it is from an untrusted developer"
+"... can't be opened because it is from an untrusted developer"

 you'll need to go to  system preferences:

   "Security and Privacy"

   Then check the box saying "Open Anyway".
-Or maybe check the box saying you can install untrused pacakges -- depends on the OS-X version.
+Or maybe check the box saying you can install untrusted packages -- depends on the OS-X version.

 This one: